nana0211/SPACEDATAVIZTUTORIAL/README.md

 ## Accessing the Website

-1. **Open your web browser** and navigate to the website URL: https://space.fhtsecethz.org
+1. **Open your web browser** and navigate to the website URL: https://space.fhtsecethz.org [Note: If you are using internet from a university, it might not work.
+You have to switch to your own wifi or 4G/5G]
    ![Homepage Screenshot](MainPage.png)

 2. **Ensure you have a stable internet connection** for the best experience.